mkduong-ai/fairdo/README.md

 </p>
 </div>

-**FairDo** is a Python package for mitigating bias in data.
-It works specifically for tabular data (`pandas.DataFrame`) where the data is pre-processed in such a way that it becomes fair according to a user-given fairness metric.
+**FairDo** works specifically for tabular data (`pandas.DataFrame`) where the data is pre-processed in such a way that it becomes fair according to a user-given fairness metric.
 The pre-processing approach is **fairness-agnostic**, enabling the optimization of different fairness criteria.
-Our framework is able to deal with **non-binary** protected attributes such as nationality, race, and gender that naturally arise in many datasets.
+The framework is able to deal with **non-binary** protected attributes such as nationality, race, and gender that arise in real-world datasets.
 Due to the possibility of choosing between any of the available fairness metrics, it is possible to aim for the least fortunate group (Rawls' A Theory of Justice [2]) or the general utility of all groups